sararita28/Algorithms/Data Structures/Trees & Graphs/Graphs/Graphs.md

     <li>In bidirectional search, we have two searches that collide after approximately d/2 levels (the midpoint of the path).
 The search from s visits approximately k^(d/2), as does the search from t.
 That's approximately 2 k(d/2), or O(k^(d/2)), nodes total.
 This might seem like a minor difference, but it's not.
 It's huge.
 Recall that (k^(d/2))*(k^(d/2))=k^d The bidirectional search is actually faster by a factor of k^(d/2).
 Put another way: if our system could only support searching "friend of friend" paths in breadth-first search, it could now likely support "friend of friend of friend of friend" paths.
 We can support paths that are twice as long.</li>
   </ul>

+  <h3>Topological sort (a.k.a top sort)</h3>
+  <p><b>Top sort</b> is an algorithm that will give us a topological ordering on a directed graph.
+A <b>topological ordering</b> is an ordering of the nodes in a directed graph where, for each directed edge from node A to B, node A appears before B in the ordering.
+The top sort algorithm can find topological ordering in O(V+E) time. <b><i>Important note:</b> Topological orderings are NOT unique!</i></p>
+  <p>The motivation behind top sort is that many real world situations can be modelled as graphs with directed edges where some events must occur before others.
+Some examples of usage of top sort include but are not limited to: school class prerequisites, program dependencies, event scheduling, assembly instructions...</p>
+  <p>The only type of graph which has a valid topological ordering is a Directed Acyclic Graph(DAG).
+That is, a graph with directed edges and no cycles.</p>
+  <p><b>Q:</b> How do I verify that my graph does not contain a directed cycle?</p>
+  <p><b>A:</b> One method is to use Tarjan's strongly connected component algorithm which can be used to find these cycles.</p>

   ---

   Keep in mind: